Our trip to Graigue / Dunquin

 Our last day here.
 We got up around 8:30, had a quick cup of coffee and some toast, and started tidying up the cottage.
 There is a 50 Euro charge if it’s left in a disorderly state and we didn’t want to pay it so KC did the dishes while the rest of us stripped the beds and emptied the trash.

-At 10:00 Rick, Colleen, and I walked down to Philomena’s to meet her pets.
+At 10:00 Rick, Colleen, and I walked down to Philomena's to meet her pets.
 Sadie, the dog, is adorable and super friendly, begging for petting every time you stop.
-She scarfed up Colleen’s leftover sirloin and rolled over for belly rubs from both of us.
+She scarfed up Colleen's leftover sirloin and rolled over for belly rubs from both of us.
+(Note: Sadie has, unfortunately, passed away.)

-We rang Phil’s bell and she came right out and took us to the pasture next to their house to check out the new foal.
+We rang Phil's bell and she came right out and took us to the pasture next to their house to check out the new foal.
 We kept our distance as the mother was still protective.
-It’s a beautiful foal and huge – I can’t believe that a week ago it was inside that tiny pony!
+It's a beautiful foal and huge – I can't believe that a week ago it was inside that tiny pony!
+(NOTE: there are two ponies now, Timmy and Sasha, but their mother, Leah, has passed away.)

 Philomena’s house, up the road from the cottage:

-Philomena’s dog, Sadie, in heaven:
+Philomena's dog, Sadie, in heaven (Sadie has since passed away):

 It was getting late now and we had a long drive ahead of us so we reluctantly said goodbye and made our way back to the cottage.